jerclarke/dhammapada/dhammapada-comparative.md

 ## Versions used:

+* **[PALI]** The Pali versions of each verse are taken from the **[TIN]** version, which states "The Pali text used is the Dhammapada Pali approved by the Sixth International Buddhist Synod"
 * **[MÜLLER]** [Dhammapada, a Collection of Verses; Being One of the Canonical Books of the Buddhists](http://www.gutenberg.org/ebooks/2017) Translated by F. Max Müller
 * **[TIN]** [The Dhammapada: Verses and Stories](http://www.tipitaka.net/tipitaka/dhp/index.php) Translated by Daw Mya Tin, M.A, Edited by Editorial Committee, Burma Tipitaka Association Rangoon, Burma, 1986.
-* **[BHIKKU]** [The Dhammapada A Translation](https://www.accesstoinsight.org/tipitaka/kn/dhp/dhp.intro.than.html) translated from the Pali by Thanissaro Bhikkhu, 1997.
+* **[THANISSARO]** [The Dhammapada A Translation](https://www.accesstoinsight.org/tipitaka/kn/dhp/dhp.intro.than.html) translated from the Pali by Thanissaro Bhikkhu, 1997.
-* **[PALI]** The Pali versions of each verse are taken from the **[BHIKKU]** version, which states "The Pali text used is the Dhammapada Pali approved by the Sixth International Buddhist Synod"
 * **[JER]** Where there is a **[JER]** version of a verse this indicates I have created my version, gender neutral and plain language, and added it with the others.

 ## License of this comparative document

-In light of the [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) licence applied to the **[BHIKKU]** version, this document should also be treated as having a [Creative Commons Attribution Non-Commercial license](https://creativecommons.org/licenses/by-nc/4.0/), unlike my final translation which will have a more permissive license.
+In light of the [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) licence applied to the **[THANISSARO]** version, this document should also be treated as having a [Creative Commons Attribution Non-Commercial license](https://creativecommons.org/licenses/by-nc/4.0/), unlike my final translation which will have a more permissive license.

 Although no explicit license is stated on the **[TIN]** version, it does say "For free distribution only, as a gift of dhamma."
 My hope is that [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/), honors the spirit of this request, but please, consider this request as applying to this document also: Do not lock it behind any doors, and if you share this document, do so freely.